Home minister Rajnath Singh's biography to hit stands in May

 On what propelled him to pen this book, Chintamani said he wanted to tell the story of a politician, who never shied away from doing the right thing, irrespective of the opposition.

-"As a biographer, in Rajnath Singh's life, I found a rare instance of a politician in contemporary India who has traversed the entire spectrum of the political journey.
+"As a biographer, in Rajnath Singh's life, I found a rare instance of a politician in contemporary India who has traversed the entire spectrum of the political journey."

 'Hypocrisy' to speak of NYAY after inflicting injustice to poor: Jaitley's fresh attack on Cong